fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 # GNS3 Laboratory Configuration

-This guide is useful to setup the GNS3 laboratory in order to be used during the next lab sessions.
+This guide is useful to setup the GNS3 laboratory to be used during the next lab sessions.

 We highly recommend to use a Linux/UNIX guest system GNS3 software can be downloaded [here](https://www.gns3.com/software/download)